-This piece has been selected as one of 6 finalists for a Saveur Magazine Food & Culture Best Essay Award!
-You can vote here.
+This piece is the Readers' Choice winner of the Saveur Magazine Food & Culture Best Essay Award!
+You can learn more and see the other winners here.

 Tucson, Arizona is a small-ish town not much more than an hour north of the US border with Mexico.
 Its arid landscape is unfriendly to greenery and in the summer, there's a relentless heat, and it has always felt like a place with an unvaried and largely not-that-exciting culinary tradition.
 There are a few stand-out restaurants, and a well developed Mexican food culture, but until recently, Tucson wasn't considered a major food destination.
 But then in 2015 something amazing and unexpected happened: Tucson was the only US city to be named a World City of Gastronomy by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
 I lived in Tucson for ten years as a kid - and still head there for the holidays - and I thought this designation confusing and undeserved.